Explore the News

 Exegesis of a Southwestern Archaeologist, Part 2

 By Steve Nash, Anthropology Department Chair, Denver Museum of Nature & Science Read Part 1 here.
 Neanderthals and Tree-Rings Sometime in mid-August 1988, I flew to Tucson on a direct flight from Chicago.
 I picked up my personal belongings—everything packed into a backpack and an old travel...

 This Post Is Not about the Borg or Peanut-Butter Cups—Or Is It?

-By Kate Sarther Gann, Communications Coordinator, with Jeff Clark, Preservation Archaeologist One of the most rewarding aspects of serving as the content editor of Archaeology Southwest Magazine is the continual opportunity to learn new things directly from the finest scholars.
-I have been...
+Kate Sarther, Communications Coordinator, and Jeff Clark, Preservation Archaeologist (November 4, 2013)—One of the most rewarding aspects of serving as the content editor of Archaeology Southwest Magazine is the continual opportunity to learn new things directly from the finest scholars.
+I ha...